wp-plugins/lexicographer/readme.txt

 == Changelog ==

+=== 0.5 ===

+* Transliteration of lemmas to ASCII both for creating anchor names and for sorting now uses the same transliteration table.
+The characters ÄäÖöÜü (graphemes corresponding to German umlauts) still receive special treatment in that they are expanded à la ä → ae for anchor names (but not for sorting), but this is now done as a preprocessing step.

+* The transliteration table now covers almost every latin-derived letter in the Unicode blocks Latin-1 Supplement, Latin Extended-A, Latin Extended-B and Latin Extended Additional.
+Most transliterations are "glyph-oriented" in that they involve only removing diacritic marks, decomposing ligatures and rotating letters back.
+A few transliterations are more "usage-oriented", such as ß → ss, þ → th or Ɣ → g.
+Some effort was made to keep the transliteration table sane, consistent and language-neutral.
+Missing letters are indicated in comments.
+Suggestions for additions and improvement are more than welcome!

 === 0.4 ===

 * Now observing DB_CHARSET for creating the databse table.
 This fixes a problem where non-ASCII characters get replaced by question marks when inserting into the table via an UTF-8 connection.